This group is perfect for you if:

-Sorry, no. The goal of 100+ Women Who Care Northern Door County is to make one BIG donation on behalf of each group within our chapter.
+Sorry, your commitment to the 100+WWC must be submitted to 100+WWC.
+The goal of 100+ Women Who Care Northern Door County is to make one BIG donation on behalf of each group within our chapter.
 To make a BIG impact, we want to give thousands of dollars at the end of each group meeting.
 The only way to do that is to make each member’s donation part of the larger donation.
 This is the power of being a member.
 We also need to be able to track your donations so you get credit for the donation and remain in good standing.
 Only members in good standing can nominate and vote.

 Can I donate less than $100?

 The short answer is no for individuals.
 The commitment you make as a member is to donate $100 per quarter.
 However, we do accept teams of two (2) or four (4) members who agree to split the $100 donation each quarter.
 Please keep in mind that teams only get one (1) vote per team.
 If you would like to become a member either as an individual or a team, please visit the Join Us section and then complete our Membership & Commitment Forms.

 Are there other ways to help the nonprofits that have been nominated and/or presented at a quarterly meeting?

 Yes!
 Take a look at our list of List of Nominated Nonprofits for links to each of their websites.
 Each nonprofit will have a list of ways you can help them carry out their mission.